Claire Fox

 Claire Regina Fox, Baroness Fox of Buckley (born 5 June 1960), is a British writer, journalist, lecturer and politician who sits in the House of Lords as a non-affiliated life peer.
-A right-wing libertarian, she is the director and founder of think tank the Academy of Ideas, formerly known as the Institute of Ideas.
+A right-libertarian, she is the director and founder of think tank the Academy of Ideas, formerly known as the Institute of Ideas.

 A lifelong Eurosceptic, she was previously a member of the Trotskyist British Revolutionary Communist Party but later began identifying as a libertarian.
 She became a registered supporter of the Brexit Party shortly after its formation and was elected as an MEP in the 2019 European Parliament election.
 She was nominated for a peerage by the Boris Johnson-led Conservative government in 2020, despite her past opposition to the existence of the House of Lords.

+Fox was a spokesperson on BBC Radio 4 programme The Moral Maze and appeared on BBC One's political discussion debate programme, Question Time.

 Early life and career

 Fox was born in 1960 to Irish Catholic parents, John Fox and Maura Cleary.
 She spent her early years in Buckley, Wales.
 After attending St Richard Gwyn Catholic High School in Flint, she studied at the University of Warwick where she graduated with a lower second class degree (2:2) in English and American Literature.
 She later gained a Professional Graduate Certificate in Education.
 From 1981 to 1987, she was a mental health social worker.
-She was later an English Language and Literature lecturer at Thurrock Technical College from 1987 to 1990 and at West Herts College from 1992 to 1999.
+She was later an English language and literature lecturer at Thurrock Technical College from 1987 to 1990, and she worked as an ESL teacher at West Herts College from 1992 to 1999.

 Revolutionary Communist Party

 Fox joined the Revolutionary Communist Party (RCP) as a student at the University of Warwick.
+The RCP was distinguished by its contrarianism; among its positions were support for the IRA and Saddam Hussein.

+In the early 1990s, Fox supported armed struggle against the United Kingdom with her colleagues in Derry.
 For the next twenty years, she was one of the RCP's core activists and organisers.
 She became co-publisher of its magazine Living Marxism.
 When Living Marxism rebranded as LM in 1999, she organised its first conference.

 LM closed in 2000 after it was found in court to have falsely accused Independent Television News (ITN) of faking evidence of the Bosnian genocide.
 In 2018, Fox refused to apologise for suggesting that evidence of the genocide was faked.

-Fox stayed with her ex-RCP members when the group transformed itself in the early 2000s into a network around the web magazine Spiked Online and the Institute of Ideas, both based in the former RCP offices and promoting libertarianism.
+Fox stayed with her ex-RCP members when the group transformed itself in the early 2000s into a network around the right wing web magazine Spiked Online and the Institute of Ideas, both based in the former RCP offices and promoting right wing libertarianism.